f5devcentral/f5-agility-labs-xc/docs/class3/lab1.rst

 Task 1: Exploring the F5 Distributed Console
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following steps will allow you to review the XC Load Balancer that was
+The following steps will allow you to review the F5 Distributed Cloud Load Balancer that was
 deployed and is currently advertising a globally available application.
 These steps
 will allow you to review the application, its DNS entry and the Azure target that is
 configured as the origin.